oxc-project/oxlint-ecosystem-ci/README.md

 # `oxlint` Ecosystem CI

-This repository is used to run integration tests for `oxlint` ecosystem projects
+This repository is used to run integration tests for `oxlint` ecosystem projects.

 ## Add a new integration

-* Add your repository to [./matrix.json](./matrix.json) and create a PR
+* Add your repository to [./matrix.json](./matrix.json) and create a PR.

 ## Maintenance